 During stage II you will experience more pain when doing overhead activity and possibly while sleeping.
 It is important to treat the scar tissue and inflammation to prevent more chronic problems and to perform appropriate exercises, that will not pinch the supraspinatus tendon or subacromial bursa, to maintain as much range of motion as possible.

 Stage III of impingement progresses to the stage where abnormal bone formations cause further complications.
 The subacromial space can be limited by bone spurs, calcification of the supraspinatus tendon, and even osteophytes (small bone growths) that grow on the acromion and/or head of the humerus.
 This restricts the space available for the tendon to pass through the subacromial space even more, creating stiffness, lack of mobility in the shoulder, and lots of pain.

-At this stage, surgery may be one of the only options in order to remove the bony formation, and return to a normal range of motion and less pain in the shoulder.
+At stage 4, surgery may be one of the only options in order to remove the bony formation, and return to a normal range of motion and less pain in the shoulder.

 How Do I Diagnose a Shoulder Impingement?

 Getting a proper diagnosis from your physician is important so you can treat your condition correctly.
 Typically, you will undergo a physical exam and during this exam your doctor will probably twist and/or elevate the arm of the affected shoulder to determine when pain occurs.
 This exam will help find out the problem areas of the shoulder (usually in the rotator cuff area).

 To discover the specific condition, you may also be required to undergo an x-ray to look at joint and bones.
 An MRI may also give your doctor better look at the soft tissue in the shoulder.
 From a physicians perspective, the physical exam, x-ray and a MRI are often needed in order to diagnose a shoulder ailment properly.